daydreamersjp/opt-coupon-dist/README.md

 The better jobs the background models do in the customer targeting, we are more likely to have better amount in the ROI.

 Reversely, we may be able to define the minimally-required modeling accuracy to hit the expected ROI.
-Tthis approach may give more satisfactory outcomes in senses that:
+This approach may give more satisfactory outcomes in senses that:
 - we can make better communications with business-side stakeholders.
 The modeling metrics (e.g. accuracy, RSME etc.) are not a part of life for them but ROI is.
-- we can define our modeling baseline we want to beat as more visible and meaningful.
+- we can define our performance baseline we want to beat in the modeling as more visible and meaningful.

 <br />

 ## Heads-up when doing modeling.
 What we should worry here is the probabilities of conversion when the coupons will MAKE the customers consider of consuming coupons and buying something.
 It can be different from the ones the model PREDICTS from some observations.

-A famous examplet is <a href="https://www.wnycstudios.org/podcasts/otm/articles/spurious-correlations">Deaths by Swimming Pool Drowning vs. Nicholas Cage Films</a>.
+A famous example is <a href="https://www.wnycstudios.org/podcasts/otm/articles/spurious-correlations">Deaths by Swimming Pool Drowning vs. Nicholas Cage Films</a>.

 Per some study appeared in the link above, "the number of people who drowned by falling into a swimming-pool" and "the number of files Nicholas Cage appears in" is highly correlated.
 This means if we know the number of files with Nicholas, we (may) predict the number of drowns in the swimming pool; but it never means if we reduce the number of films with Nicholas, it can reduce the number of drowns.
 Nicholas's contribution can predict the accidents but not the cause of it.